New England weathers a downgraded storm Irene

 While many had prepared dutifully, others were betting that Irene would fail to live up to its expectations.

-"The boatyard at Grey Lady Marine (on Nantucket) is packed with boats on land, including mine, but people were jaded by (Hurricane) Earl, which happened this time last year and turned out to be much less than expected," said David Southwell, chief financial officer of biotech company Human Genome Sciences.
+"The boatyard at Grey Lady Marine (on Nantucket) is packed with boats on land, including mine, but people were jaded by (Hurricane) Earl, which happened this time last year, and turned out to be much less than expected.
+So there were a lot of boats still on their moorings," said David Southwell, chief financial officer of biotechnology company Human Genome Sciences Inc.

 Police said they arrested a surfer who refused to leave the beach in Hull, Massachusetts, but there have been no rescues in the state.